 Also termed as atopic dermatitis, it is very common in children but may occur at any age.

-Atopic dermatitis is caused by a complex interaction of genetic and environmental factors including:
+Atopic dermatitis or eczema is caused by a complex interaction of genetic and environmental factors including:

 Most patients with eczema have a lower amount of filaggrin in the epidermal skin layer., due to mutations in the filaggrin gene.
 Filaggrin is a structural protein that plays a vital role in normal barrier structure and function.
 A lack of filaggrin contributes to the development of eczema in several ways.